-Now there are laws in France, as elsewhere about cleaning up after your dog, but apparently the French are way down the list.
-I suppose it's a fashion thing; after all, your Jimmy Choos are for teetering in, not leaning down (always dodgy with such high heels) to pavement level.
+Now there are laws in France, as elsewhere about cleaning up after your dog, but apparently, the French are way down the list.
+Perhaps it's a fashion thing; after all, your Jimmy Choos are for teetering in, not leaning down (always dodgy with such high heels) to pavement level.

 Using the restroom in France can be an adventure, a challenge or even emotionally scarring.
 Although they aren't as bad as the horror stories you may have heard, they still have issues.

-For one thing, unless you are sitting at a café, they will probably cost you some change.
+For one thing, unless you are sitting in a café, they will probably cost you some change.
 For another, they are not always clean and can sometimes be downright frightening.

 If you judge a French village by the view from the train, you will probably have a pretty low opinion.
 That's because these areas seem to be a major target of taggers, and often buildings are covered with graffiti.
 It's a shame, really, when you see graffiti on a historic building or marring the landscape.
-But I think this is one bad side many first-time visitors are surprised by.
+This is one bad side many first-time visitors are surprised by.
 Graffiti is quite prolific in France.

-That smell of body odour.
-Whoa!
-I don't know who sat in the seat before me (or when he or she last discovered the marvels of soap and water), but it almost made my eyes water.
-Fortunately, this situation seems to have improved.
+Beware of the smell of body odor.
+It can almost be enough to make your eyes water.
+Fortunately, this situation seems to have improved over the years.
 After all, the French have some of the best soap in the world; everyone loves a good bar of that famous Marseille soap made with olive oil.